xavdid/website/src/pages/index.md

 ### My experience

 If you're interested in a curated list of my best projects, [look no further](/projects).
-You can also check out my [GitHub profile](https://github.com/xavdid), which is is all of the public code I've ever written.
+You can also check out my [GitHub profile](https://github.com/xavdid), which is all of the public code I've ever written.

 My main technical expertise is in the `Typescript` / `Javascript` / `Node.js` ecosystem (full stack), but I also write a lot of `Python` & `Django`.
 Once upon a time, I wrote a lot of `Ruby`.
 My primary interest areas are superb developer experiences (especially via the `CLI`) and crafting web APIs, but I've also enjoyed working with `React.js`; I mostly enjoy doing new things.
 I have a proven track record of engineering leadership, mentorship, and technical planning + execution.